You are invited to join us for a day full of machine learning.

 In the contemporary work landscape, the interaction between Intrapreneurship and Psychological Safety is crucial, as both concepts play integral roles in fostering an environment conducive to innovation and risk-taking within organizations.
 Intrapreneurship empowers employees to embrace entrepreneurial roles within the company, driving creativity and initiative.
 Whereas Psychological Safety ensures that work teams feel safe taking interpersonal risks and sharing their ideas without fear of reprisal.
 We want to explore together which insights and methods lead to a fusion of innovation and the well-being of people who define the organisation and its performance.

-Ideation Workshop to leverage computer vision potential in the Public Sector
+Ideation Workshop to explore potentials of computer vision and NLP in the public sector

 Workshops: Room 2